Chippalrus/GW2-CharacterAPI-PHP-Wrapper/README.md

 # Guild Wars 2 API - Character - PHP
 - Uses ParallelCurl by petewarden ( https://github.com/petewarden/ParallelCurl )
-- Example of the backend in action: http://chippalrus.ca/Cennette/
+- Example of the wrapper used for a plugin: http://chippalrus.ca/Cennette/

 # Description
 I don't code in PHP, therefore, this is likely managed poorly and inconsistant. ༼ ◕д◕ ༽